vzakhar/copilot-hands-on/labs.md

 ```
 def is_prime(n
 ```
-3. Pick one of the offered suggestions and hit Tab.

-4. Highlight the text and hit **Ctrl+Enter** to see options
+3. Hit **Ctrl+Enter** to see options

 5. Pick one of the options that is longer and/or more complex (if there is one) and **Accept Solution**.
 If there's not one that's longer/more complex, just pick an alternative one and **Accept Solution**.

 ![alternative suggestions](./images/cdd34b.png?raw=true "alternative suggestions")

-6. Highlight the code and select the Chat extension icon to open the chat window.
+5. Highlight the code and select the Chat extension icon to open the chat window.
 Tell Copilot to simplify the code by typing in the chat window.
 ```
 /simplify
 ```

 ![simplifying via chat box](./images/cdd35.png?raw=true "simplifying via chat box")

-7. Hover over the simplified text and tell Copilot to insert the suggestion at the cursor to replace the text that's currently there.
+6. Hover over the simplified text and tell Copilot to insert the suggestion at the cursor to replace the text that's currently there.

 ![replace from chat suggestion](./images/cdd36b.png?raw=true "replace from chat suggestion")

-8. Now, let's introduce an error into the code to see how Copilot can fix it.
+7. Now, let's introduce an error into the code to see how Copilot can fix it.
 Pick an instance of a variable name and change it to one that doesn't exist.
 For example, change an instance of "n" to "x".

 ![introduce error](./images/cdd37b.png?raw=true "introduce error")